IvanMathy/Boop/Boop/Documentation/Debugging.md

 To use debugging tools, you need a dev build of Boop.
 This is a restriction of JavascriptCore (the thing that runs scripts) that I have not yet found a way to avoid.

 Since dev builds cannot be signed, they cannot be distributed and you need to make your own.
-For this, you'll need Xcode (free on the Mac App Store or the (Apple Developer Website)[https://developer.apple.com].
+For this, you'll need Xcode (free on the Mac App Store or the [Apple Developer Website](https://developer.apple.com).
 Once you have it, follow these steps:

 - Download the Boop source code from Github or clone it locally using git.
-You can find a compressed version of the source code on the (releases page)[https://github.com/IvanMathy/Boop/releases/].
+You can find a compressed version of the source code on the [releases page](https://github.com/IvanMathy/Boop/releases/).

 - In the source code, find and open `Boop.xcodeproj` with Xcode.
 (It's in the `Boop` folder, surprisingly)